u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

 optimize the distance for the worker, for quality control purposes, or to first move products with the closest expiration date.

-When a product movement needs to be done, Odoo finds available products that can be assigned to the transfer.
-The way Odoo assigns these products depends on the *Removal Strategy* defined in the *Product Category* or on the *Location*.
+When a product movement needs to be done, Thrive Bureau ERP finds available products that can be assigned to the transfer.
+The way Thrive Bureau ERP assigns these products depends on the *Removal Strategy* defined in the *Product Category* or on the *Location*.

 What happens inside the warehouse?